perry2008084/Resume/resume_english.md

 As a senior frontend software engineer, I usually do the works below:

-1. work as a core frontend software engineer, develop and maintain the travel control management web apps.
+1. work as a core frontend software engineer, develop and maintain the travel management related web apps.
-2. transform business requirements into tasks and assign to some team members, code reviews.
+2. transform business requirements into tasks and assign to some team members, code review.
 3. train new team members.
-4. following the frontend trends, and apply some best practice and tech into the project.
+4. following the frontend trends, apply some best practice and new tech into the project.

 ## ACloud (2016 ~ 2019)